phalcon-orphanage/docs/en/reference/models.rst

 Manual Transactions
 ^^^^^^^^^^^^^^^^^^^
-If an application only uses one connection and the transactions aren't very complex, a transaction can be created by just moving the current transaction to transaction mode, doing a rollback or commit if the operation is successfully or not:
+If an application only uses one connection and the transactions aren't very complex, a transaction can be created by just moving the current connection to transaction mode, doing a rollback or commit if the operation is successfully or not:

 .. code-block:: php